Chris Walker of Refine Labs

 “You need to have clear fundamentals.
 You need to understand customers deeply, know how to segment them.
 You need to have a clear position.
 You need to hang out in the places where you get a constant stream of consumer insights, you need to understand what's resonating with them, and have the infrastructure to provide value and a content engine that those people want.
 Those are the fundamentals,” he explains.

 “The problem with most marketers is they pick a lane, like field marketing, and then they get to a director level, field marketer, and they don't know how to do any other parts of marketing.
-And no, they're not going to grow from there,” Chris continues.
+And they’ll stagnate at that level,” Chris continues.

 Influencer marketing for B2B SaaS companies